 Summer job seekers off to a late start can up their search game by expanding the number of job search methods used.
 Young people are less likely to use friends or relatives to help them find a job, but they should be using these resources more.
 A personal reference can go a long way to help a new worker compensate for their lack of work experience.

-More job search resources are available at Oregon’s local Worksource Centers.
+More job search resources are available through WorkSource Oregon Services.

 For more information about long-term trends in youth employment, see the Employment Department’s 2014 report Endangered: Youth in the Labor Force.